The Sonic The Hedgehog movie is out and it’s a real treat for fans who love the classic SEGA speedster.

 There is a scene where Sonic runs around the baseball field so fast that he causes an electromagnetic pulse that triggers a blackout.

 The movie does an excellent job of capturing this speed.
-They even add a touch of blue lightning, but this nothing old fans are unfamiliar with.
+They even add a touch of blue lightning, but this is nothing old fans are unfamiliar with.

 The Mushroom Hill Zone